heptarch/heptarch.github.io/drafts/demon.md

 couldn't have that, of course, so here I am.
 Ha!
 In this great grand stellar begoo.
 Ha!
 You understand?"
 Ellen knows they have been talking for hours.
-There is a plate of crumbs beside them.
-Rumpelstiltskin clicks his fingers and the scones reappear.
-He regards her sadly.
+There is a plate of crumbs beside them; Rumpelstiltskin clicks his fingers and the scones reappear.
 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
 But I still have my little tricks.
 Begoo!"
 The logs in the fire crackle oddly and unburn.
+He regards her mischeviously.
+"I may have borrowed a little."

 Ellen wakes with a few white hairs.